Lennoxville, Quebec: Geography

+Population

-Linguistic profile
+Linguistic Profile

 Historically, as with most of the Eastern Townships, Lennoxville originated as a predominantly anglophone community with an initially small francophone population.
 Today the population is almost evenly split between anglophones and francophones with francophones making up a plurality among native speakers (35.3%) whereas English is the language most spoken at home.
 Of the various districts in Sherbrooke (which itself began as an anglophone community but has since transformed into a city where French is the dominant language), Lennoxville has the largest proportion of English speakers remaining.
 Lennoxville is designated as a bilingual borough and municipal services are provided in both English and French.

+Fluctuation

+The population of Lennoxville is 6,233 permanent residents as of 2021, with an additional 3,000 residents for approximately 9 months of the year due to student populations at the local college and university.

 Education

 Several educational institutions are located in Lennoxville, including Bishop's University, Champlain Regional College, Bishop's College School and Alexander Galt Regional High School.
 During the school year, the population of Lennoxville increases significantly as students from elsewhere in Canada and around the world move to Lennoxville to attend school.
 Bishop's College School is home to Canada's oldest indoor ice hockey rink.